emanueledepaola/snake-autoplay/README.md

 this will run a Docker container, in detached mode, with the promised dev environment accessible from the browser.

-After the [alnoda/python-workspace](https://hub.docker.com/r/alnoda/python-workspace) Docker image has been pulled (just the first time) and the Docker container is up and running, go to [localhost:8020](http://localhost:8020/)
+After the [alnoda/python-workspace](https://hub.docker.com/r/alnoda/python-workspace) Docker image has been pulled (the very first time) and the Docker container is up and running, go to [localhost:8020](http://localhost:8020/)

 ![Open Codespace](https://raw.githubusercontent.com/andreagalle/snake-autoplay/focus-group-demo/img/docker_alnoda.png)

-From there open the `Terminal` webapp (CLI) and first of all, clone the repo [andreagalle/snake-autoplay](https://github.com/andreagalle/snake-autoplay)
+From there open the `Terminal` webapp (CLI) and there, clone the repo [andreagalle/snake-autoplay](https://github.com/andreagalle/snake-autoplay)

     git clone https://github.com/andreagalle/snake-autoplay.git

-Now we can start installing all the necessary dependecies, starting from `pygame` module, the most important one!
+Let's start installing all the necessary dependecies, starting from `pygame` module, the most important one!

     pip install pygame